Greetings Bride and Groom:

 _________________________________

-Bride and Groom: (as you wished be be announced together)
+Bride and Groom:___________________________________ (as you would like to be introduced)

 First Dance Song___________________________ Artist________________________